 Flounders remarks, “Sugar reduction is a particular challenge for the sweet bakery segment, as consumers still expect an indulgent taste and texture.
 Bakery products in the Middle East and Africa are traditionally also very sweet.

-“At DuPont, we are already working on healthier sweet bakery concepts with a number of customers.
+“At Nutrition & Biosciences, we are already working on healthier sweet bakery concepts with a number of customers.
 In the light of the current trends, we expect to do even more work of this nature in the future.”

-To learn more about the DuPont Nutrition & Biosciences sweet baked goods consumer survey, see our infographics and download our white papers.
+To learn more about the Nutrition & Biosciences sweet baked goods consumer survey, see our infographics and download our white papers.